14-day no-driving itinerary for San Francisco, Los Angeles & Las Vegas

 Disclosure: This post contains affiliate links to Klook and Trip.com.
 I may get a commission if you purchase through my links but they are at no cost to you.

 Here’s a quick rundown of our 2-week trip around the West Coast of United States & Las Vegas via public transport:

 Day 1: San Francisco

-We landed in San Francisco International Airport (SFO) in the morning and wanted nothing more than chucking our heavy luggage at the hotel and exploring the city immediately.
-The hotel provided a free hotel shuttle and we could call for the shuttle by using the complimentary courtesy phone at the airport.
+We landed at San Francisco International Airport (SFO) in the morning and wanted nothing more than to chuck our heavy luggage at the hotel and exploring the city immediately.
+The hotel (The Dylan Hotel at SFO) provided a free hotel shuttle and we could call for the shuttle by using the complimentary courtesy phone at the airport.

 The shuttle came in 20 minutes and it took us another 30 minutes to the hotel.
 The shuttles plying other routes came a lot more frequently so I guess the usual frequency should be about 15 minutes.

 After leaving our luggage at the hotel, we took the BART from Millbrae station to Powell station and had our meals there.
 We also did some shopping at the Union Square area, while gawking at the ridiculously elaborate ceilings and sky windows of the malls there.